bigfont/cakelove/README.md

 # Client Steering, 15 Feb 2014

-- Add Class doesn't work on the Classes tab.
+- Add Class doesn't work on the Classes tab (iff an only if you have just saved).
 - Save complete pops up repeatedly.

 # Client Steering, 12 Feb 2014